damonallison/python-examples/documentation/environment.md

 versions, and `virtualenv` allows for creating multiple environments, each which uses a different python version.

-All development is done within a `virtualenv` to prevent polluting the global environment.
+All my python development is done within a `virtualenv` to prevent polluting the global environment.

 ## Installation